July 21, 2009

 And it is beautiful.

-This blog post originally appeared at blogs.bible.org/tapestry/sue_bohlin/watching_transformation_happen
+This blog post originally appeared at blogs.bible.org/engage/sue_bohlin/watching_transformation_happen